Wheelchair accessible infrastructure and activities in Arosa

 - Village church (for events organised by Arosa Kultur)

-- Arosa-Weisshorn cable car middle station and Weisshorn peak
+- Arosa-Weisshorn resort lift middle station and Weisshorn peak

 Sports and Conference Centre (events such as the Nissen Cup, Medical Conference, the Dialect Festival, numerous ice hockey games and many more)